EdRey05/Streamlit_projects/002_Automated_PPTX_PLA/README.md

 # Demo of the app 002_Automated_PPTX_PLA V06

 How to use this app:
-1. Open in with an IDE such as Visual Studio Code or through Github Codespaces (an icon for that is the main folder Streamlit_projects).
+1. Open the script and run the app with an IDE such as Visual Studio Code or through Github Codespaces (an icon for that is the main folder Streamlit_projects).
 2. Wait for the app to load.
 3. Upload your compressed Data.zip file (see page "How to use this app").
 4. Click the button "Generate pptx"
-5. Wait for the two buttons to download the presentations to appear (this may take few seconds or several minutes depending on how many images are in Data.zip).
+5. Wait for the button(s) to download the presentation(s) to appear (this may take few seconds or minutes depending on how many images are in Data.zip).

 https://github.com/EdRey05/Streamlit_projects/assets/62916582/0f02fd9b-488d-4349-8bfd-1eacdfc1fdd8